liriliri/licia/README.md

 It is recommended to use the official bundler [eustia](http://liriliri.github.io/eustia/).

-But if you don't like it, just install **eustia-module** and use it like other npm utility modules such as lodash.
+But if you don't like it, just install **eustia-module** and use it like any other npm utility modules such as lodash.

 ```bash
 npm i eustia-module --save